NicholasThrom/ts-do-lang/style-guide.md

 They explain lines of code in blame, and document the changes to the code.

-The first line explains every line of code changed.
+The first line of a commit message must explain every line of code changed.
 The first line must be as short as possible.

 The second line must be blank.

-Use the remaining lines to expand upon the first line.
+The remaining lines may expand upon the first line.

-If changes do not fit together, put them in seperate commits.
+If changes do not fit together, they must be put them in seperate commits.

 Many detailed commits are preferred to few, large commits.